Gout: The Role of Dairy Products

 Certain eating patterns may even yield additional advantages.
 Notably, the Dietary Approaches to Stop Hypertension (commonly known as the DASH diet) is a dietary pattern that is rich in fruits and vegetables and includes 2-3 servings/d of milk products.4 While this diet was initially designed for its heart healthy properties, a study that followed 44 444 men over 26 years also linked the DASH diet to a lower risk of developing gout.5

-In addition to making general dietary changes, recommendations for gout specifically target certain foods.3 For example, it is advised to limit purine-rich food and beverages such as sugary beverages (notably soft drinks), alcohol, shellfish and certain fatty fish (sardines and mackerel), red meat and organ meat such as liver.6,7 Conversely, certain foods, such as dairy, have been associated with lower risks of gout and less frequent gout “attacks”.6
+In addition to making general dietary changes, recommendations for gout specifically target certain foods.3 For example, it is advised to limit purine-rich food and beverages such as sugary beverages (notably soft drinks), alcohol, shellfish and certain fatty fish (sardines and mackerel), red meat and organ meat such as liver.6-8 Conversely, certain foods, such as dairy and vegetables, have been associated with lower risks of gout and less frequent gout “attacks”.6,8

 Dairy consumption has been linked to lower rates of gout

 Milk products have been linked to a reduction in the risks of gout and hyperuricemia (high levels of uric acid in the blood).
-In 2018, a systematic review and meta-analysis revealed a decrease in the risks of gout and hyperuricemia with higher dairy consumption.7
+In 2018, a systematic review and meta-analysis revealed a decrease in the risks of gout and hyperuricemia with higher dairy consumption.This finding was reinforced by a 2024 systematic review and meta-analysis, which linked dairy intake to a 31% reduction in the risk of hyperuricemia.8 In particular, cheese intake has demonstrated promising protective effects on gout risk, as evidenced by a comprehensive retrospective study involving more than 47,000 participants, as well as a reduction in serum uric acid levels.9

-In a 3-month clinical trial, participants experienced significant decreases in gout attacks after consuming a dairy derived product (either lactose, skim milk powder, or a customized, enriched skim milk powder).8
+In a 3-month clinical trial, participants experienced significant decreases in gout attacks after consuming a dairy-derived product (either lactose, skim milk powder, or a customized, enriched skim milk powder).10 Additionally, according to the U.S. National Health and Nutrition Examination Survey (NHANES) 2005-2018, including 41,230 participants, dairy and fruit intake were inversely associated with the risk of hyperuricemia.9

 Dairy and gout: the potential mechanisms